 - AND AS A BUSINESS OWNER: Do your customers/clients’ a favor – make sure their info is safe, by creating unique, secure passwords for your site and email address (wherever they share info with you!)

-2. The Dictionary Thief: These guys aren’t stealing dictionaries, but they are making an educated guess you are using a common name or a word found in the dictionary.These guys/gals have done their research, they also know the most common words people use as passwords.
-Here are a few (not in any particular order) of the Top 25 worse Internet passwords:
+2. The Dictionary Thief: These guys aren't stealing dictionaries, but they are making an educated guess you are using a common name or a word found in the dictionary.These guys/gals have done their research, they also know the most common words people use as passwords.
+Here are a few (not in any particular order) of The Worst Passwords Of 2018 according to Forbes.

 If you are using any of these most commonly used passwords, PLEASE change them immediately.